Frequently Asked Questions

 Bowing shows respect and is Japanese custom.
 Beginners are not expected to know all the appropriate times to bow.
 Learn by watching what others do.

 Everyone can learn and grow in aikido.
 Please come and do as much as you can comfortably do.
-Communicate with your practice partner and the instructor beforehand, and we will work together to find a practice mode which is both appropriate and challenging for everyone.
+Communicate with your instructor and your practice partners beforehand, and we will work together to find a practice mode which is both appropriate and challenging for everyone.
 However, keep in mind that studying aikido is a long-term endeavor; for a short-term injury, you will be better off taking the time to heal fully before returning to the mat.
 In that case, we encourage you to come and simply watch; much can be gained from training your eye.

 Along with achieving higher belts comes responsibility.
 It is extremely bad form to hurt a beginner and is frowned upon in the extreme.
 It is also extremely rare.
 Usually it is the less experienced students who lack the control and knowledge to protect their partners.
 No one intentionally hurts another student, so your best defense is communication.